mperezfuster/gpdb/gpdb-doc/markdown/utility_guide/ref/gpv-config.html.md

 # gpv config

-Manage the configuration of a Greenplum cluster.
-The `gpv config` command group allows a user to configure a Greenplum cluster, import an external configuration, and list the configuration.
+Manage the configuration of a Greenplum Database on vSphere cluster.
+The `gpv config` command group allows you to configure a Greenplum cluster, import an external configuration, and list the current configuration.

 ## <a id="section2"></a>Usage